Branch

 I am an Industrial Chemist by training and have recently retired as a Research Director at Johnson Matthey.

 I have had a lifelong interest in wildlife conservation with Butterflies being my real passion.
 I am a keen traveler and wildlife photographer.
 I help manage a large brownfield biodiversity site in Teesside on which we have recorded 25 species of butterfly.
 I am the species writer for the Northern Brown and Brown Argus.
-I am also a board trustee of the Swallowtail & Birdwing Butterfly Trust.
+I am also a board trustee of the Swallowtail & Birdwing Butterfly Trust and the committee of the European Butterfly Group.

 I also handle any of your questions on membership.